-If a caregiver enters a nursing home, TANF benefits may be paid to a temporary payee for 90 days considering only the child(ren)'s needs.
+If a caregiver enters a nursing home, TANF benefits may be paid to a temporary payee for 90-days considering only the child(ren)'s needs.

-The temporary payee may be any adult who has care or custody of the child(ren), except Division of Welfare and Supportive Services (DWSS) and Division of Child and Family Services (DCFS) employees.
-If the caregiver has not assumed responsibility for the child(ren) within three months, a payee who meets relationship requirements must e established or benefits terminated.
+The temporary payee may be any adult who has care or custody of the child(ren), except DWSS and DCFS employees.
+If the caregiver has not assumed responsibility for the child(ren) within three months, a payee who meets relationship requirements must be established or benefits terminated.